 The two main underlying assets in a diversified portfolio are stocks and bonds.
 Stocks are for higher returns, while bonds are used as low-risk assets.

 We need both asset allocation and diversification to keep risk to a minimum.
 A solid diversification strategy that protects you against market volatility is effectively achieved by taking in a broad spectrum of components within and across classes.

 Focus on the important things in life

-Managing your portfolio can provide an unnecessary strain on top of your career, family life, and social life, however.
-Most investors want to grow their wealth but make memories at the same time, so want someone to do the hard work for them.
+Managing your portfolio can unnecessarily strain your career, family life, and social life.
+Most investors want to grow their wealth but make memories simultaneously, so they want someone to do the hard work for them.

 This is where digital wealth managers like Moneyfarm come into play.
-Armed with the expertise and experience, it’s their job to monitor the markets and maximise your returns on your behalf, so you can focus on the important things in life.
+Armed with expertise and experience, it’s their job to monitor the markets and maximise your returns on your behalf so that you can focus on the important things in life.